The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

-- 4) Benefit from consumer & expert reviews, forum discussions, and video demonstrations, which are more trustworthy sources of information than the opinion of a salesperson.
+- 4) Get more information from consumer & expert reviews, forum discussions, and video demonstrations, which are more trustworthy sources of information than the opinion of a salesperson.

 - 5) There’s no pressure.
 You can take your time and weigh all the pros and cons to make a thought-out decision, avoiding the salesperson influence.

-- 7) The “price + shipping (usually free)” price is usually lower compared to brick-and-mortar stores.
+- 7) The “price + shipping (usually free)” is often lower compared to brick-and-mortar stores.

 - 8) If you have some issues with the piano and it’s still under warranty, you don’t need to bring it back to the store you bought it from.
 In most cases, an online retailer will collect, repair, and return the piano free of charge.

-- 1) You can’t personally try out the instrument and may potentially buy one you don’t love (though you can still visit a showroom before ordering online).
+- 1) You can’t personally try out the instrument and may potentially buy one you don’t like (though you can still visit a showroom before ordering online).